*September 19, 2020

 “Seek the Lord while he may be found, call upon him while he is near; let the wicked forsake his way, and the unrighteous man his thoughts, let him return to the Lord, that he may have compassion on him, and to our God, for he will abundantly pardon” Isaiah 55:6-7

-Dear friend and members of St. Paul’s,
+Dear friends and members of St. Paul’s,

-Blessings in Christ,
+Yours in Christ,